robhaj/masteryQuiz/readme.md

+# Discuss:

+### Verbs, Headers, and Status Codes (Semantics of Common HTTP)

+- Verbs
+  - GET
+  - POST
+  - PUT/PATCH
+  - DELETE

+- Headers
+  - Accept
+  - User-Agent
+  - Content-Type
+  - Content-Length
+  - Host
+  - Origin

+- Status Codes
+  - 200
+  - 401
+  - 403
+  - 500

+### Web sockets

+- What are web sockets?
+- Advantages of web sockets over polling
+- Socket.IO
+  - how does the server-side code work?
+  - how does the client-side cod work?
+  - what kind of payloads can it deliver?

+### Agile values/principles

+- What is valued more than ‘Processes and tools

+### API design concepts

+- What markup langagues can be used in restful web api?

+- REST
+  - What is it?
+  - Key characteristics?
+  - Difference between AJAX and REST?
+  - Difference between PUT, POST, and PATCH?

+# Identify:

+### Protocols
+  - HTTP
+  - TCP
+  - UDP
+  - FTP

+- The parts of an HTTP request and response and discuss their purpose

+### Data structures
+- Primitive types
+  - Boolean
+  - Integer
+  - Floating-point
+  - Double
+- Linear
+  - Arrays
+  - Lists
+    - Linked List
+    - Doubly Linked List
+    - Array List
+- Abstract
+ - Set
+ - Stack
+ - Queue
+- Trees
+  - Binary
+  - Heaps
+- Hashes
+  - Hash table

-## Explain:
+# Explain:

+### Scrum process

-- The scrum process and define key terms
+- Key terms
+  - Burndown Charts
+  - Backlog
+  - Release
+  - Roles
+  - Impediments
+  - ScrumMaster
+  - Sprint
+  - Velocity
+  - Retro

 - How reference and primitive types are stored in memory and how they are passed around

+### OOP

 - The significance of the major principles of Object Oriented Programming

+- Key Terms
+  - Encapsulation
+  - Abstraction
-- A URI
+  - Inheritance

-## Discuss:

-- Verbs, Headers, and Status Codes

-- The basic function and purpose of web sockets

-- The semantics of common HTTP

-- Agile values and principles

-- Common API design concepts

-## Identify:

-- Common protocols and explain their purpose

-- The parts of an HTTP request and response and discuss their purpose

-- Common data structures
+  - Polymorphism

-## Describe:
+# Describe:

+### Angular and MVC

 - The difference between expressions and directives and correctly use both to bind data